The Society of Jesus is

 .
 The current “Father General,” as he is often called, is Father Arturo Sosa, S.J.

-In the United States, there are currently seven provinces
+In the United States, there are currently five provinces

 , and in Canada there are two.
 And there are many Jesuit communities within the provinces, each one usually headed by a "superior."